 Sharp scores twice, Stars hold on for 7-6 win over Rangers

 Dallas Stars' Patrick Sharp shoots against New York Rangers goalie Henrik Lundqvist , of Sweden, for a goal during the first period of an NHL hockey game Tuesday, Jan.
 17, 2017, in New York.
-Dallas Stars' Patrick Sharp celebrates after scoring a goal as New York Rangers' Nick Holden skates in the background during the first period of an NHL hockey game Tuesday, Jan.
+Dallas Stars' Patrick Sharp shoots against New York Rangers goalie Henrik Lundqvist , of Sweden, for a goal during the first period of an NHL hockey game Tuesday, Jan.
 17, 2017, in New York.

 Add your comments below